sbkirby/imagehub-librarian/README.rst

 By design, **imagehub** is a very simple program.
 It does 2 things:

-1. It receives images and stores them.
+1. It receives images and sensor events (e.g. temperature, humidity, light) and stores them.
-2. It receives event messages and logs them.
+2. It receives **imagenode** status messages and logs them.

 It does this from multiple sources simultaneously.
 The sources are typically a bunch of Raspberry Pi computers with PiCameras and temperature sensors.
 Keeping **imagehub** simple allows it to be fast enough to reliably store data from